lararubbelke/azure_lambda_labs/Module2-GainInsights/README2.md

 	> **Note:** Ambari portal offers many features over the Windows dashboard.
 You can create advanced visualization of the data results using charts, customize the Hive settings, create customized views, among many other options.
 To learn more about Ambari portal go to [Manage HDInsight clusters by using the Ambari Web UI](https://azure.microsoft.com/documentation/articles/hdinsight-hadoop-manage-ambari/).

-1. Write a new Hive query to create the output table using a columns schema matching the output of the previous query.
+1. Write a new Hive query to create the output partitioned table using a columns schema matching the output of the previous query.
 Paste the snippet below and replace the **StorageAccountName** placeholder.

 	````SQL
 	DROP TABLE IF EXISTS OutputTable;